Webster's Dictionary: Webster's International Dictionary (1890)

-Porter also edited the succeeding edition, Webster's International Dictionary of the English Language (1890), which was an expansion of the American Dictionary.
-It contained about 175,000 entries.
+Porter also edited the succeeding edition, Webster's International Dictionary of the English Language, published in 1890.
+It contains about 175,000 entries.
 In 1900, Webster's International was republished with a supplement that added 25,000 entries to it.
-It was reprinted again in 1913.
 Being in the public domain and having been scanned and OCRd in 1996, this edition has had substantial influence on Wiktionary.

-In 1898, the Collegiate Dictionary also was introduced (see below).